vr8hub/manual/illustrations-music.rst

 Edit in a vector graphics editor
 ********************************
-While there are `a number of vector graphics editors <https://en.wikipedia.org/wiki/Comparison_of_vector_graphics_editors>` available and you are free to use whichever you are most familiar with to make visual changes to the score, we highly recommend that you also install `Inkscape <https://inkscape.org/>` so that you can use specific plugins to clean up the SVG.
+There are `a number of vector graphics editors <https://en.wikipedia.org/wiki/Comparison_of_vector_graphics_editors>` available and you are free to use whichever you are most familiar with to make visual changes to the score.
+Regardless of what you use to make visual edits, `Inkscape <https://inkscape.org/>` and specific plugins available for it are are recommended to clean up the SVG code.

 image:: /images/music-notation-3-SVG.png